microsoft/live-share/docs/use/codebug-visual-studio.md

 Each collaborator can investigate different variables, jump to different files in the call stack, inspect variables, and even add or remove breakpoints.
 Each participant can use co-editing features to track where the others are located.
 Participants can seamlessly switch between concurrently investigating different aspects of the problem and collaboratively debugging.

 > [!NOTE]
-> While in a read-only collaboration session, a guest will not be able to step through the debugging process.
+> While in a read-only collaboration session, a guest won't be able to step through the debugging process.
 They can however, still add or remove breakpoints, and inspect variables.

 > [!TIP]
 > You can also participate in Visual Studio Code debugging sessions from Visual Studio and vice versa!
 Check out the [Visual Studio Code instructions](codebug-visual-studio-code.md) on co-debugging for more information.